rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-javascript.md

 Using `rabbitmqctl list_bindings` you can verify that the code actually creates bindings and queues as we want.
-With two `receive_logs.rb` programs running you should see something like:
+With two `receive_logs.js` programs running you should see something like:

     :::bash